gmftbyGMFTBY/EasyNLP/exp_datas/comparison.md

 # The experiments of the Comparison-based Dialog Response Selection (DRS)

-replace the NSP (next sentence prediction) with the CCE (Candidate comparison evaluation) learning object.
+replace the NSP (next sentence prediction) with the CCE (candidate comparison evaluation) learning object.

 ## 1. Traditional Settings